Undergraduate Academic Policies and Regulations: Course Registration/Enrollment

 Online Courses While Studying Abroad

-Arcadia students must take a minimum of 12 credits in the study abroad country and can take between 2 to 6 credits online for a maximum semester total of 18 credits.
+Arcadia students must take a minimum of 12 credits each semester in the study abroad country and can take between 2 to 6 credits online.
+The approval of the Academic Dean of the College of Global Studies (TCGS) is required for additional online credits of more than two credits, if the study abroad program is offered by TCGS.

 Online Courses for Residential Students